carbonplan/margo-js/README.md

 ## demo

-to checkout the demo web app, first follow the instructions above to build the package, then navigate to the `demo` folder and run
+to checkout a demo web app, first follow the instructions above to build the package, then navigate to the `demo` folder and run

 ```
 npm i
 npm run dev
 ```

+you can also see the demo live [here]()